 For many years there have been several housing and community development organizations working within the Council Bluffs community, but with few resources.
 The Iowa West Foundation's 2013 strategic plan committed the Foundation to convening leaders in the community around important issues and taking a leadership role.
 So in early 2015, the Foundation began meeting with five key partners involved in placemaking and invited them to participate in addressing the challenge of building a stronger sense of place in Council Bluffs.
-The goal of the conversation was to develop a model that would respond to the housing and community development needs identified by the residents of Council Bluffs.
+The goal was to develop a model that would respond to the housing and community development needs identified by the residents of Council Bluffs.

 Council Bluffs Housing Trust Fund